olefjaerestad/hmr/README.md

 - `static/hmr-client-dev.js`
 - `package.json#scripts`
 - `nodemon.*.json`

+When you're done, create a pull request from your branch to master.

 > While developing, you can use the string `'__ROLLUP_REPLACE_WITH_EMPTY_STRING__'`.
 This will be replaced with an empty string when building project.
 Handy for tree shaking (e.g. in if statements).